-I have processed over 50,000 API calls through ChatGPT.
-For the first 10,000, I fought with JSON output reliability — invalid JSON, extra commentary, missing fields, schema drift between requests.
-Then I found the right combination of API settings and prompt structure.
-Here is the definitive guide to getting valid JSON from ChatGPT every single time.
+I have run over 50,000 API calls through ChatGPT.
+For the first 10,000, I had trouble getting good JSON back.
+The model would return broken JSON, add extra text, skip fields, or change the shape between requests.
+I found the right mix of API settings and prompt structure.
+This guide shows you exactly how to get valid JSON from ChatGPT every time.

 response = client.chat.completions.create(